chef/chef-web-docs/content/install_server_ha.md

     requests.

--   The backend cluster, comprised of three nodes working together, provides highly available data persistence for the frontend group.
+-   The backend cluster, comprised of three nodes working together, provides high availability data persistence for the frontend group.

     {{< note >}}